plexus/a.el/README.md

 you rely on those then `a.el` may still provide you with value.
 In particular `a.el` implements equality semantics similar to Clojure's, with value semantics across associative and sequential data structures.
 This is something that is not trivial to replicate with Emacs built-ins.
+That said this doesn't come for free, Emacs Lisp's data structures don't retain a cached hashCode the way Clojure's persistent data structures do, and so we have to always recursively walk them.
+That may be a high cost if you don't need it.

 The main alternative to `a.el` is the [map.el](https://github.com/emacs-mirror/emacs/blob/master/lisp/emacs-lisp/map.el)